 Learning and Other Opportunities

-Permaculture Design Interns will work through a permaculture/forest garden-based structured internship program during the growing season and will earn a PDC, while helping with and learning about setting up a permaculture homestead and perennial polyculture based forest garden and nursery.
+Permaculture Design Interns will work through a self-study (with availability for discussions, questions, etc.) permaculture/forest garden-based structured internship program during the growing season and will earn a PDC, while helping with and learning about setting up a permaculture homestead and perennial polyculture based forest garden and nursery.
 Shorter work-exchange opportunities are also available – please inquire.

-This includes installing the next stages of perennial polyculture gardens and orchards throughout the property, a passive solar greenhouse, aquaculture systems, and setting up infrastructure for egg birds.
+This includes installing the next stages of perennial polyculture gardens and orchards throughout the property.

-Permaculture Design Internships are a minimum of 30 hours/week of hands on work for 1 month, but the program can extend to 6+ months, with evening times for studying and at the end of the 1 month study period doing a design project.
+Permaculture Design Internships are a minimum of 30 hours/week of hands on work for 1 month, but the program can extend to 6+ months, with evening times for studying and at the end of the 1 month study period (or this can be extended) doing a design project.
 Working out other time frames (e.g. 1 month here, 1 month away, 1 month here) is possible - please inquire.

-Internships are structured by skillset topics and seasonal necessity-based learning, but a core curriculum required for a PDC will be the foundation, particularly in the first month.
+Internships are structured by skillset topics and seasonal necessity-based learning, but a core curriculum required for a PDC will be the foundation, particularly in the first month (or longer if you choose to extend this and take it slower).
 The PDC core curriculum is based on PINA's core curriculum.

 The spring work will be tree, herb and vegetable planting, seed starting and planting, nursery care that will involve learning about plants, as well as co-designing and planting new gardens, and caring for already planted plants.